-If you love sweet potatoes, you'll love these sweet potato balls.
-They're super crispy on the outside and tender on the inside.
-Perfectly sweet, seasoned with deliciousness, they're the perfect party in your mouth.
+If you love sweet potatoes, you’ll love these sweet potato balls.
+They’re super crispy on the outside and tender on the inside.
+Perfectly sweet, seasoned with deliciousness, they’ll create a perfect party in your mouth.

 They’re simple to make and super healthy.
 Packed with protein and antioxidants, you’ll want to make these all the time.

-I love them on their own, but they're great in a roasted veggie bowl, a salad or in a sandwich or pita, any time of day.
+I love them on their own, but they’re great in a roasted veggie bowl, a salad, or in a sandwich or pita — literally any time of day.

-If you give these savory bliss balls a try, let me know in the comments below!
-Hope you love them as much as I do!
+If you give these savory bliss balls a try, let me know in the comments below or tag your photo @feedyourglow, hashtag #feedyourglow on IG.
+Enjoy!

 2 medium sweet potatoes, scrubbed + washed (2 cups)

 1½ cups quinoa